MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 If I want to avoid an exception, I need to explicitly check for the null value and react accordingly, or I could leverage the null object pattern.

-In older versions of C# were I to check for nulls my code would look something like the following...
+In older versions of C# were I to check for nulls my code would look as follows...

 ~~~
 var person = MethodThatReturnsAPerson();